Top 3 supply chain management issues in 2022 and how to overcome them

-While customers have been demanding more and more performance, speed, and savings among other requirements, for supply chain executives, balancing these demands with achieving an undisrupted supply chain has created a few challenges.
+While customers have been demanding more and more performance, speed, and savings among other requirements, for supply chain executives, balancing these demands with achieving an undisrupted supply chain has created a new world of challenges.

 Problems in achieving OTIF – On Time In Full

-OTIF has been defined by various organisations across the supply chain, but the most summarised definition of OTIF would be:
+OTIF has been defined by various organizations across the supply chain, but the most summarized definition of OTIF would be:

 OTIF is a performance metric created to measure the timely delivery (On Time) of the exact quantity (In Full) of goods ordered to the customer.

 OTIF is a vital KPI of how supply chains should perform as it encompasses procurement, transportation, and storage.

 One of the main challenges that hinder acceptable OTIF performance is the lack of data and visibility on the movement of cargo, preventing supply chain executives from achieving the desired OTIF performance.